JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

 ./runTest.sh
 ```

-NOte: This is to check whether the installation has been done correctly.
+Note: This is to check whether the installation has been done correctly.

 # 3. How to run NG-Tax